IDCI-Consulting/IDCIKeycloakSecurityBundle/Resources/docs/keycloak-help-guide-client-credentials-flow.md

 First of all, a realm named `demo` must exists and you have to create a client.

-You can use our [tutorial to help you to create your client](./keycloak-help-guide-client-configuration.md)

 ---

 # Keycloak - Configuration